-We can easily fix it in the Scene by assigning the correct material(s), changing the scale/rotation etc.:
+The issues above can be easily fixed in the Scene (assigning the correct material(s), changing the scale/rotation, etc.):

-However, if you plan to use the model repeatedly and/or in various Scenes, repeating the steps above will quickly become a tedious task.
-That's where Prefabs come in handy.
+However, if you plan to use the model repeatedly and/or in various Scenes, repeating the steps above will quickly become a tedious task, so instead, we can save the model to a Prefab.

-- To create a Prefab, simply Drag & Drop the Object into the Project view.
+- To create a Prefab in Unity, simply Drag & Drop the Object from the Scene view into the Project view.

 - Select the Prefab in the Project view, then in the Inspector View click "Open Prefab"

-- The Prefab will be opened in a Scene view where you can modify it.
+- The Prefab will be opened in the editor, where you can modify it.

-- Drop the Prefab into the Scene then start making the changes you need (Changing scale, adding/removing objects etc.)
+- Drop the Prefab into the Scene view then edit it there.

-- In my case I have added another Object to the Hierarchy (Note the (+) symbol near the icon)
+- In my case, I have added another Object to the Hierarchy (Notice the (+) symbol near the icon)

-NOTE: With this method, changes are not saved automatically, instead you need to manually select the Root object of the Prefab and in Inspector View click on "Overrides" then click "Apply All" to save the changes or "Revert All" to revert the changes.
-Clicking "Apply All" will modify the main Prefab along with all of its spanwed instances.
+- When modifying prefabs in the Scene, the changes are not saved automatically, instead, you need to manually select the root object of the Prefab, and in Inspector View click on "Overrides" then click "Apply All" to save the changes, or "Revert All" to revert the changes.

-NOTE 2: Some actions are not supported when editing Prefab directly in the scene.
-For example if you need to restructure the hierarchy, you will be presented with a message "Cannot restructure Prefab instance" and with options to either "Open Prefab" or "Cancel".
-If you click "Open Prefab" it will open the Prefab using Method 1, which sometimes is not desirable.
+- Some actions are not supported when editing Prefab directly in the scene, for example, if you need to restructure the hierarchy, you will be presented with the message "Cannot restructure Prefab instance" and with options to either "Open Prefab" or "Cancel".

 Unpacking Prefab will remove its association with the main Prefab, thus making it fully editable in the Scene.

-To save the Prefab back, select the folder where Prefab is located, then drag & drop the modified Object from the Hierarchy View into the Prefab.
+To save the unpacked Prefab back, select the folder where the original Prefab is located, then drag & drop the modified object from the Hierarchy View into that Prefab.

 Make sure to double-check that you're modifying the right Prefab then click "Replace Anyway" to finalize the action or "Don't Replace" to cancel the action.

-Congratulations, the new Prefab is now saved and ready to use!
+The new Prefab is now saved and ready to use.